 There's often excitement among employees, when corporate innovation programs are announced.

-Employees see leadership making an effort to act on existing intellectual property with the intent to launch new businesses and/or create entirely new companies based on new ideas from staff members.
+Employees see leadership making an effort to empower innovation labs to act on existing IP with the intent to launch internal ventures and/or create entirely new companies based on new business ideas from staff members.

-Hosting hackathons and idea competitions for the sake of ideation instead of actually moving forward with one or more compelling ideas generated from those sessions
+But established companies end up in an illusion of innovation: Hosting hackathons for the sake of ideation instead of actually moving forward with one or more compelling ideas generated from those sessions.

 There are many reasons why corporate innovation programs fail.
 If your organization has started one or plans to, it’s worth knowing what causes them to falter so you can avoid the same fate as other corporations.